Early Years Faqs

 School starts at 8.45am and finishes at 3.30pm.

-After school children not involved in extra-curricular activities can attend the 325 club until 5.30pm.
+After school, children not involved in extra-curricular activities can attend the After School Club until 5.30pm.
 (An extra charge is made for this service).

 - Q. How much will the uniform Cost?

 The uniform list is available with approximate costings.
-Purchased new from Schoolwear Solutions, our uniform suppliers the full uniform will cost somewhere between £150 and £300.
+Purchased new from Schoolwear Solutions, our uniform suppliers, the full uniform will cost somewhere between £150 and £250.
 However many parents will take advantage of our Friends of Hollygirt second hand uniform shop for some items which offers fantastic value for money, especially when children are growing quickly.

 - Q. What do you mean by ‘ready for a Hollygirt education’